Technology is great, isn’t it?

 Advantages of Fish Finders

-There are several advantages for adding a fish finder to your kayak set up – the most obvious being that they help you find fish.
+There are several advantages for adding a good kayak fish finder to your setup – the most obvious being that they help you find fish.

 Aside from that, they can also be useful for locating and navigating around underwater hazards, creating your own fishing routes and plotting courses, adding points of interest, using GPS tracking, and more.